-You can display material encouraging staff and parents to vote, but you cannot show political party information.
+You can display material encouraging staff and parents to vote, but you can't show political party information.

 As a state agency, you need to be politically neutral and can’t encourage electors to vote or not vote for specific parties, policies or candidates.

 To comply with State Service Commission requirements, you must not allow billboards, posters, pamphlets and other political party advertising material at the school.

 The State Services Commission provides guidance in the lead-up to each election period.